7 Simple Ways to Immediately Improve Your Italian Vocabulary

 Your studies continue to move forward, but every now and then you need some additional practice with previously-learned basic words and phrases.
 You’re trying everything from memory techniques to dictionaries, but the results aren’t showing.
 It’s time to add some new ideas to your old routine!

-We’ve got some great ways to build your vocabulary while constantly bringing old words to the forefront of your mind.
+In this post, we’ve got some great ways to build your vocabulary while constantly bringing old words to the forefront of your mind.

 7 Simple Ways to Immediately Improve Your Italian Vocabulary